~ a short story

 “That won’t be easy,” he said, stating the obvious.
 “It might be impossible.”

 In reciprocation of the ancient myth from Earth’s many movements, none of them longstanding enough to compel any long-term differences up to now, Aze raised his fist to the woman before him and to the others.
-They all raised their fists in a cheer with the android detective.
+They all raised their fists in a cheer alongside the android detective.

 Jax took another swig of Space Beer.
 Beside him at the bartop, Aze drank as well, though the resulting effect was quite different.